chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show (Prologue) [Analysis].md

 ---

 ## Reflection

-This is the greatest show!
-This is also part one of many lyric analyses for the movie, The Greatest Showman.
-I remember being floored 5 seconds into this song.
-The editing and pacing.
-It’s such a good Hook pulling triply duty.

 A few months ago, close friend #2 planned an outing to a travelling circus, [@swissdreamcircus](https://www.swissdreamcircus.com), and it was actually my first ever circus experience, all the better with friends.
 I didn’t know what to expect but it was a night soooo well spent.
 The circus… the atmosphere was ecstatic: the majestic circus tent, the waft of caramel and cotton candy… the dizzying spotlights and superhuman acts… but that’s a story for another post.